twschan/CI_MS2_Memory_Game/README.md

 * During the game to track score and time
 * To be able to restart game whenever.

-#### First Time Visitor Goals
+#### User Stories
-1. As a First Time Visitor, I want to easily understand the main purpose of the site and learn more about the designer.
+1. As a user, I would like to track score during the game.
-2. As a First Time Visitor, I want to easily find out information about the designer.
+2. As a user, I would like to know when cards chosen are in pairs and flips when wrong.
-3. As a First Time Visitor, I want to be able to find the website is easily accessible and stand out from other designers.
+3. As a user, I want to be able to start a game when I'm ready.
-4. As a First Time Visitor, I want to locate their social media links to see their followings on social media to determine how trusted and known they are.
+4. As a user, I want to view the website and content clearly on any device.
-5. As a First Time Visitor, I want to find information about her projects and various images about her designs.
+5. As a user, I expect the game to be testing my memory.
-6. As a First Time Visitor, I want to be able to reach out to the designer via the website.
+6. As a user, I want to know when I completed the game and progress.

-#### Returning Visitor Goals
+7. As a user, I want to be able to restart the game whenever I want.
-7. As a Returning Visitor, I want to find information and updates about her latest projects.
+8. As a user, I want the images to be visually appealing and clear.
-8. As a Returning Visitor, I want to find the best way to get in contact with the designer with any questions I may have.
+9. As a user, I want to see moves I've used and the time it took me.
-9. As a Returning Visitor, I want to be able to get a downloadable CV of the site owner to easily share with others.
+10. As a user, I want to see contact information for the site owner incase I want to reach out with any queries I have about the site.

 #### Site Owner Goals
 10. As a site owner, I want users to see projects that showcase skills and growth.